Car Won’t Start And No Noise At All? Here’s The Fix

 If the battery is functioning properly, there may be a problem with the coil itself (damage caused by usage, overheating, or physical impact) or the connectors attaching the wiring to the solenoid.

-A gentle tap with a rubber mallet can sometimes get a starter solenoid working.
+A light tap with a rubber mallet can sometimes get a starter solenoid working.
 Even if this works, you should get a new starter as soon as possible since it’s very likely to occur again and again.

 Ignition Switch And Key